DefinetlyNotAI/Logicytics/README.md

 Due to the use of third-party applications, they come with their own set of Terms of Service.
 It's mandatory to read the `!!
 Important!!.md` file located in the CODE/sys directory.

+We also have our own ToS, you will be prompted by them when you first run Logicytics.

 ## Running Logicytics

 To run the main program, you need to execute `Logicytics.py` with administrative privileges.
 Follow these steps: